Influence functions and regularity tangents for efficient active learning: Observations

 Theoretically, the NLCG algorithm itself will produce a correct regularity tangent as a byproduct of the optimization if we apply it to dual numbers as we did in equation \ref{eq:gd-dual-unexp} for gradient descent.
 However, in this domain of medium complexity it is also possible to compute the regularity tangent (or any other influence function) using the Conjugate Gradients method (CG), the linear method upon which NLCG is based, which can be seen as computing $H^{-1} \rho$ using Hessian-vector products.
 This RT computation can be done after running the model parameter optimization to convergence using ordinary (not dual number) arithmetic.

 The second option may be more convenient, in other words calculating $\dottheta$ only as a special step at the end of training, and it avoids layering three different kinds of automatic differentiation.
-These three transforms are needed to automatically propagate dual numbers through NLCG (already a second-order algorithm) as the influence of the dual variable on the step size becomes important here.
-In preliminary experiments it was not possible to ignore that dependency and still get accurate regularity tangents, as it had been with Gradient Descent and Adam.
-Furthermore, we would expect CG on $\dottheta$ to have faster convergence if we run it separately after the convergence of $\theta$, since the algorithm won't be tracking a moving target when $\theta=\theta^*$ is already fixed.
-This is what we recommend for medium-sized, i.e.~single-batch, models where a deterministic method like NLCG can be used but Newton's Method is unavailable due to the intractability of computing or storing the Hessian in the larger parameter space.
+These three algorithmic transforms are needed to automatically propagate dual numbers through NLCG (already a second-order algorithm) as the influence of the dual variable on the step size becomes important here.
+In preliminary experiments it was not possible to ignore that dependency and still get accurate regularity tangents, as it had been with Gradient Descent and Adam (section \ref{sec:gd}).
+Furthermore, we would expect CG on $\dottheta$ to have faster convergence if we run it separately after the convergence of $\theta$, since the algorithm won't be tracking a moving target if $\theta=\theta^*$ is already fixed.
+This is what we would speculatively recommend for medium-sized, i.e.~single-batch but intractable Hessian, models where a deterministic method like NLCG can be used but Newton's Method is unavailable due to the intractability of computing or storing the Hessian in the larger parameter space.\footnote{ An alternative to NLCG in medium-sized models is to use dimensionality reduction through random embeddings to approximate the model with a smaller model, having tractable Hessian.
+Newton's method can then be used on the smaller model.
+A possible algorithm for reducing the model dimension starts with a random linear embedding of some tractable parameter space (say with 300 variables) into $\R^p\ni\theta$.
+The linear embedding may be offset by our current parameter estimate $\theta_t$, so that $\theta_t$ is recovered when all the small-model variables are zero.
+Do the following in a loop ($\ast$): The model is considered as now being parameterized by this smaller space $\R^{300}$ and its Hessian is calculated, a $300 \times 300$ matrix.
+Then, SVD or some other method is used to reduce this to a smaller, say $150 \times 150$ matrix, that reproduces the $300\times 300$ Hessian as closely as possible when projected back and forth into $\R^{300}$.
+After this ``compression'' of the model, we have an embedding of $\R^{150}$ into $\R^{300}$ into $\R^p$, which we simplify by composition into an embedding of $\R^{150}$ into $\R^p$.
+This gives us a 150-variable model that approximates our original model via linear embeddings.
+Now we add another 150 variables to this model, which are chosen as before to have random linear embeddings into $\R^p$; their values can be initialized to zero.
+Now we have a 300-variable model, as we did at the start of the loop, although half of the variables were inherited from the previous iteration.
+Keep returning to ($\ast$) until some kind of convergence is achieved.
+The idea behind the ``compressions'' is that they allow us to keep the most important information we have about the structure of the true Hessian, while at the same time making room for additional random variable embeddings that may have a chance to reveal new structure in the original model.
+We are not sure if this idea has been described elsewhere, although it was partly inspired by a half-remembered conversation about ``compressed sensing''.
+The iterations of the dimensionality reduction process can be interleaved with for example Newton updates in the reduced space, which leads to a nice parameter-free second-order approximate optimization algorithm for medium-sized models.
+Such a setup would also make it possible to directly optimize a perturbed version of the generalization error $\Gpert$, as the RHS of equation \ref{eq:gpert} becomes tractable in the embedding model, and that objective could then be used to optimize $s$ or perhaps the embedding hyperparameters.
+We have not tested any of these ideas yet.}